 1902 Actor Ralph Richardson is born today in Gloucestershire, England.
 He will make his stage debut in 1921 as Lorenzo in The Merchant of Venice, and go on to become one of the major actors of Great Britain in the post-World War II period.

-1910 Jean Genet, a male prostitute and thief who turned to writing plays and novels about society's outcasts is born today.
-His works include The Maids, The Balcony, The Screens and The Blacks, the latter of which had a long Off-Broadway run in the 1950s.
+1910 Jean Genet, who chronicled society's outcasts, is born today.
+His works include The Maids, The Balcony, The Screens, and The Blacks, the latter of which had a long Off-Broadway run in the 1950s.
 He lives until 1986.

 1957 Robert Preston and Barbara Cook make musical theatre history in The Music Man which opens today at the Majestic Theatre.
-Meredith Willson triple headers writing the book, lyrics and score from a story he and Franklin Lacey devised.
+Meredith Willson triple headers writing the book, lyrics, and score from a story he and Franklin Lacey devised.
 It marches on for 1,375 performances.
-The year 2000 would see a highly-acclaimed Broadway revival starring Craig Bierko and Rebecca Luker.
-A TV adaptation with Matthew Broderick and Kristin Chenoweth follows.

 1985 A musical version of the children's classic Wind in the Willows opens a disappointing 4-performance run at the Nederlander Theatre, but boasts a cast that features Nathan Lane as Toad, David Carroll as Rat, Vicki Lewis as Mole, P.J.
 Benjamin as Chief Weasel, and a supporting cast that includes Nora Mae Lyng, John Jellison, Donna Drake and Scott Waara.

-1997 Co-star of the long-running "Donny and Marie Show", Marie Osmond, makes her Broadway debut tonight as Mrs. Anna in The King and I. Osmond is replacing Faith Prince, who was the first replacement after the original Anna, the Tony Award-winning Donna Murphy.
+1997 Marie Osmond makes her Broadway debut tonight as Anna in The King and I. Osmond is replacing Faith Prince, who was the first replacement after the original Anna, the Tony Award-winning Donna Murphy.

 2011 The world premiere of Molly Smith Metzler's comedy Close Up Space, starring Tony Award winner David Hyde Pierce as a harried book editor, opens at Manhattan Theatre Club's home at New York City Center Stage I.